mattwaite/MathForBeginningReporters/math_and_data_for_beginning_reporting.md

 Percent changes are extremely common in spreadsheets and data journalism.
 And this is where they shine.
 For both Google and Excel, the formula is the same.

 Let's try a new dataset.
-This one is called population.csv and it is the estimated population of every county in the US.
+This one is called population.csv -- [download it here](https://www.dropbox.com/s/nqs144kwpaxcc2q/population.csv?dl=0) -- and it is the estimated population of every county in the US.
 This is a dataset released every year by the U.S. Census Bureau, and it's the best guess they have on how many people live in a county between the every 10 year census that counts everyone.
 It's also a great way to see if your county is growing or not, and how fast in relation to others in the state or country.

 Open the file in your spreadsheet software -- File/Open in Excel, File/Import in Google -- and take a look.
 It's pretty simple.
 The first thing we're going to do is create a new header at the end of the filled columns.
 Click on the first empty box in row one, next to POPESTIMATE14 and type Change.